 You should also consider whether you want to have your floors finished onsite, or if you want to use floorboards that are prefinished in the factory.
 Finishes that are applied onsite are applied to the entire floor, sealing up seams and making them less susceptible to water and other spills.
 However, the finishes applied in a factory are the most durable finishes available, though there will be seams in the floor, which leave them more vulnerable to moisture damage.

 Interior designers and hardwood flooring experts agree that lighter colored hardwood flooring is the best choice for a kitchen.
+For a variety of colors for your blinds, go see blinds St James.
 It shows less scratches and dents than darker woods.
 The dent left behind after dropping a pan, for example, will be much less visible on a lighter floor than it would be on a darker one.

 In order for any flooring to stay in the best condition possible, proper maintenance is vital.
 For hardwood flooring in the kitchen, the following maintenance tips will help keep your floors looking great for years to come.